-Target Date Activity Public Education, Outreach and Involvement - BMP No. 8 Years 1-3 Research cooperative education and training for the professionals that work on projects in the City.
-Develop cooperative education and training for the professionals that work on projects in the City.
-Years 4-5 Make construction site erosion control educational material and/or training opportunities available for builders, developers, and engineers that are active in the City.
+Target Date Activity and 8 Years 1-3 - Research cooperative education and training for the professionals that work on projects in the City. tion, Outreach nt - BMP No. - Develop cooperative education and training for the professionals that work on projects in the City.
+Public Education, Involvement - Years 4-5 Make construction site erosion control educational material and/or training opportunities available for builders, developers, and engineers that are active in the City.